 Eventually, at least in theory, lab-grown meat and other proteins could become less expensive than those produced from traditional farming.
 But will that ever come to pass?
 What about food ownership and centralized control?
 There are already patents in place for lab-grown or in vitro meat — US6835390B1 and US7270829B2.
 So will clean meat ultimately turn into a power grab from a few companies that seek to control the world’s food supply (much like Monsanto-Bayer’s impact on the seed industry)?

-There’s little doubt that if in vitro meat and cultivated proteins catch on and achieve widespread adaptation, somebody will seek to have as much control, and to make as much money, as possible in the process.
+There’s little doubt that if in vitro meat and cultivated proteins catch on and achieve widespread adaptation, somebody will seek to have as much control, and make as much money as possible, in the process.
 And if history is any indication, the power that comes with any monopoly is not likely to be democratically distributed.
-Because of this, antitrust laws need to be in place so that the biotechnology can be managed in ways that at least have the potential to alleviate world hunger rather than increasing it.
+Because of this, antitrust laws need to be in place so that the biotechnology can be managed in ways that at least have the potential to alleviate world hunger rather than increase it.

 Is Lab-Grown Food Better for the Environment?